mu-semtech/mu-ruby-template/README.md

 - `USE_LEGACY_UTILS`: when enabled (using `"true"` or `"yes"`) legacy utils from v2 will be included in the root file so they can be used as before (e.g. `query` instead of `Mu::query`).
 Default: `"true"`
 - `PRINT_DEPRECATION_WARNINGS`: Deprecation warnings will be printed for each usage of a legacy util.
 Default: `"true"`.
 - `RACK_ENV`: environment to start the Sinatra application in.
 Default: `production`.
 Possible values `production`, `development`, `test`.
-- `APP_ENTRYPOINT`: name of the file containing the application entrypoint.
-Default: `web.rb`.
 - `RUBY_DEBUG_PORT`: port to use for remote debugging.
 Default: `12345`.
 - `RUBY_DEBUG_OPEN_FRONTEND`: frontend to use for debugging.
 Default: `rdbg`.
 Possible values: `rdbg`, `chrome`.
 - `RUBY_OPTIONS`: options to pass to the ruby command on startup.
 Default: `--jit`.